PhD, 2019: Environmental Science, University of Reading, Reading, United Kingdom.

 Arnal Louise, Ramos Maria-Helena, Coughlan de Perez Erin, Cloke Hannah L., Stephens Elisabeth, Wetterhall Fredrik, van Andel Schalk Jan, Pappenberger Florian, 2016: Willingness-to-pay for a probabilistic flood forecast: a risk-based decision-making game.
 Hydrology and Earth System Sciences, doi: 10.5194/hess-20-3109-2016

 Virtual Water Gallery.
-Online exhibition launched April 2021.
+Launched online April 2021.
 A science and art space bringing together over 30 artists and water experts from across Canada to collectively reflect on water challenges.

 Gambling with Floods?
 Exhibition at The Museum of English Rural Life (The MERL; Reading, UK), November 2019.
 A science and art immersive installation about predicting floods in nature’s chaos.